semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.aggregated-distribution.md

 - Providing complete datasets for external consumption
 - Supporting modular ontology and knowledge base construction
 - Maintaining component independence while enabling composition

+This is especially useful for ontologies, when their parts are spread out

 ## Generation Process